 Culinary, ceramic strategies integrate to create impressions of lovely pastries

 “The wooden pedestals/tables were designed for this collection,” exclaimed Ramos.
 “They’re one hundred% reclaimed maple.
-I aim to fool both the eye and belly in hopes to have the viewer salivating at these deliciously misleading delicacies.”
+I aim to fool the eye and belly to salivate the viewer at these deliciously misleading delicacies.”

 The specially built tables and glass chandeliers suggest an elite atmosphere.